First Generation College Students

 - Not having a parental script to follow - While parents are supportive, for FGCSs, parents cannot speak from first hand knowledge of attending college.
 This might leave you feeling like you’re on an island.
 Discussing your academic progress and professional development with your advisor or a mentor can help you assess academic preforance.
 Still look to your parents for emotional support however.
 You can also look to RA’s, Resident Managers and your peers for help.

 - A feeling of losing your identity within your family/community - You will become more and more accustomed to life as a Buckeye and you will grow.
 While your identity evolves others back home might not understand how confusing it is to juggle financial aid, challenging classes, staying social, and maintaining your GPA.
 Simultaneously the community and your family continue to evolve as well.
 Conversations may feel disconnected with family.
 So, maintain these relationships and be patient and detailed oriented when talking with friends and family from back home.
-The Student Life Multicultural Center can also help people connect to each other and to culturally-specific events on campus that may remind you of home.
+The Student Life Center for Belonging and Social Change can also help people connect to each other and to culturally-specific events on campus that may remind you of home.

 - Managing two worlds - Often FGCSs need to manage both school life and family life.
 This can include helping manage home life, traveling between locations, and in some cases sending money and resources for family needs.
 It is important to try to take time for self-care.
 Groups like Student Life Recreational Sports can provide exercise and relieve stress through a variety of activities.